Valtrace: December 4 – interconnecting with Pasig Pass

 The city governments of Pasig and Valenzuela work hand to hand in streamlining solutions to help stop the spread of COVID-19 by interconnecting their systems and ensuring that the contact tracing efforts of their local governments will not go into waste.
 Under the agreement, Valenzuela's ValTrace App and Pasig's PasigPass will be integrated to ensure that both cities will have a more effective and efficient measures to contain the pandemic – that is, by being able to use one's ValTrace QR code to enter Pasig's establishments and vice versa.
 The QR codes for both cities can be used starting December 7, 2020.

 December 7 – full interconnection with Pasigpass

-Both PasigPass and Valtrace can now be used on both cities on Pasig and Valenzuela.
+Both PasigPass and Valtrace can now be used in both cities of Pasig and Valenzuela.

 December 11 -Digital Governance awards

-The city of Valenzuela has been awarded with the Digital Governance Awards or DGA 2020 on its Paspas Permit and Valtrace contact tracing platform for its ease of accessibility and access.
-The Digital Governance Awards for 2020 was a joint project of the Department of Information and Communications Technology, Department of the Interior and Local Government and the National ICT Confederation of the Philippines.
-DGA 2020 recognizes local government units for its revolutionary ICT initiatives in the delivery of public services.
+The city of Valenzuela has been awarded the Digital Governance Awards or DGA 2020 on its Paspas Permit and Valtrace contact tracing platform for its ease of accessibility and access.
+The Digital Governance Awards for 2020 was a joint project of the Department of Information and Communications Technology, Department of the Interior and Local Government, and the National ICT Confederation of the Philippines.
+DGA 2020 recognizes local government units for their revolutionary ICT initiatives in the delivery of public services.